HOW FEDERAL JOBS ARE FILLED

 Federal jobseekers ask us all the time, “why should I pay for a resume writing service when I can write my own Federal resume?”
 Answer:

-The following charts outline the Competitive Examining Process methodology for filling Federal job vacancies:
+The following charts outline the general Competitive Examining Process methodology for filling Federal job vacancies:

 |